-Despite an estimated 30,000 Enigma machines manufactured, there are currently only about 350 known to exist today, with less
+Despite approximately 40,000 German Enigma machines manufactured, there are currently only about 300 known to exist today, with another 200

-than half of these in private hands.
-Here is one of them, a 3-rotor Army Enigma machine, serial #A12760, made in Berlin in September 1941.
+suspected to be in "hidden" collections.
+Here is one of the known machines: a 3-rotor Army Enigma machine, serial #A12760, made in Berlin in

 It is in original condition except for some newer varnish on the outside.
 Everything works as it did 70 years ago.
 It has the German Army

 Waffenamt stamp on the lid and each rotor.
 Waffenamt means weapons office and this stamp is an eagle over swastika arms inspection stamp

 with the letters "Wa.A" for Waffenamt followed by the inspector #618.
 The rotors are from 3 other Enigma machines and are serial numbered